 In July 2014, we assembled a design team of independent, private and public school educators and professionals for a retreat in St. Louis.
 After two days of intensive workshopping, we settled in on many of the core principles that would guide our concept.
 Whether in person or by skype, we are forever grateful for the contributions each made toward the launching of The Equity Exchange in July 2015.

-The mission of The Exchange turns on four basic tenets:
+The mission of The Equity Exchange turns on four key commitments to:

-And so we continue our pursuit of the next level of excellence as we welcome our third class of The Equity Exchange.
+And so we continue our pursuit of the next level of excellence as we welcome our fifth class of The Equity Exchange.

 Our Original Design Team

-- Chris Thinnes - Executive Director, Center for the Future of Education & Democracy; 2015-17 facilitator
+Chris Thinnes - Executive Director, Center for the Future of Education & Democracy; 2015-19 planning team & facilitator

 Our Local Planning Team

 Tammy Taylor - John Burroughs School